 Tonight was the City Council’s final public hearing and vote on whether or not to release a portion of Mortimer Street (in the heart of downtown Rochester) to the transit authority to build a 26-bay bus terminal.
 I used the opportunity not to denounce the bus terminal but more so to point out that the City of Rochester has no transportation plan.
 Also to sharpen my public speaking skills, which, after tonight I realize can only get better.
 I stumbled, I was shakey, I lost my place several times, and my mouth was so dry my tongue kept making this annoying clicking sound with every syllable.
 But, I delivered my message and that’s what counts.
 Anyway, here is the text of my statement:

 According to an article in today’s Democrat & Chronicle, RGRTA has decided it does not need to produce an environmental study for it’s proposed bus garage on Mortimer Street.
-And the project that was hated by the public and the City when it was part of Renaissance Square looks like it will be embraced with a big hug and kiss at next week’s City Council meeting.
-The City of Rochester has officially become the bootlicker of the agency set up to serve it.
+And the project that was despised by the public and the City when it was part of Renaissance Square looks like it will be embraced warmly at next week’s City Council meeting.

 Let’s be honest, this is more than just a project…